-Figure 32: Live births of native and foreign women 1981-2017
+Figure 33: Live births of native and foreign women 1981-2018

-The increase in the number of live births between 1988 and 1992 had thus been temporary; it was the consequence of an above average inflow of young migrant women who had an above average fertility rate relative to Austrian women (Figure 33).
+The increase in the number of live births between 1988 and 1992 had thus been temporary; it was the consequence of an above average inflow of young migrant women who had an above average fertility rate relative to Austrian women (Figure 34).
 The declining number of births since then has to be seen as a result of the declining fertility rate of Austrian and foreign women.
 The fertility rate of Austrian women has stabilised in 1999 at 1.25, while it declined slightly in the case of foreign women from 2.10 1998 to 1.99 in 2001.
 In 2002 the fertility rate of both, Austrian and foreign women, increased slightly.
 Since then the difference between the rates of Austrian and foreign women remained fairly stable but increased again in 2017 with the fertility rate of foreign women rising more than proportionately (2017: 1.40 for Austrian and 1.95 for foreign women).
 Thus, the rise of the total fertility rate from a low of 1.39 in 2007 to 1.52 in 2017 is largely a result of the inflow of migrant women.
+In 2018, the total fertility rate declined again to 1.48, a level comparable to 2015.